flipperdevices/flipperzero-firmware/README.md

 - TOFIX - FAP Loader disabled so the FW compiles.
 Compiling requires api_symbols.csv manipulation and some FAPs are not working, we are aware.
 - UPDATED extend_range to extend_range.txt to allow change via iOS app
 - READDED WIFI MARAUDER AND WIFI SCANNER for normal compile
+- <h2>UPDATE USING SD CARD METHOD FOR NEW setting_user and extend_range.txt FILE.
+You can now unleash your flipper via iOS by editing the extend_range.txt.</h2>

 <table width="100%" border="0" cellspacing="0">
   <tr> <td colspan=2> <h3>This software is for experimental purposes only and is not meant for any illegal activity/purposes.
 We do not condone illegal activity and strongly encourage keeping transmissions to legal/valid uses allowed by law.</h3> </td> </tr>